04 Jan, 2022 An observable process in reconciliation of Māori with the wider Church

 One of those areas is the bicultural dynamic of our nation.

-Te Tiriti o Waitangi brought two peoples together as one.
+Te Tiriti o Waitangi brought two peoples together as one legal entity, with an overarching guarantee of equality and certain protections.
 However, that didn’t dissolve the differences – which are cultural.
-It is just like a marriage; the two become one – while still being two very distinct people!
+Relationally speaking, this is concurrently just like a marriage.
+The two become one – while still being two very distinct people!

-What I am seeing with time is that this cultural division is being achieved for the Church by our continual investigating and telling of stories as God’s people.
+What I am seeing with time is that this cultural division is being resolved for the Church by our valuing of the history.
 This is triggering a process – and the rest then takes place by itself.

 (1) STORY – A BRIDGE FOR TRUST AND UNDERSTANDING